meenchen/Intermittent-OS/README.md

 ### Prerequisites

-Here is the basic software and hardware you need to build the applications for this demo project.
+Here is the basic software and hardware you need to build the applications running on this intermittent OS.

 * [Code composer studio](http://www.ti.com/tool/CCSTUDIO "link") (recommended versions: > 7.0)
 * [MSP-EXP430FR5994 LaunchPad](http://www.ti.com/tool/MSP-EXP430FR5994 "link")

-However, if you are using other software (i.e., IDE or compiler) or other boards to develope your applications, please refer to please refer to [here](#porting-to-other-devices) for device setting.
+However, if you are using other software (i.e., IDE or compiler) or other boards to develope your applications, please refer to [here](#porting-to-other-devices) for device settings.

 ### Setup and Build